Fueling bold approaches

 University of Michigan

-Establishing FluGuardians, a new birth cohort study to gain a deeper understanding of the development of immunity to influenza.
+Establishing FluGuardians, a new birth cohort study to gain a deeper understanding of the development of influenza immunity.

 $6,663,637 / March 2024